latestmendelssohn/ATM-cash-prediction/README.md

   for a day or two;
 - A slow **trend**, as a neighbourhood grows or card/UPI usage nibbles at cash.

-A classical way to say this is that the series decomposes, roughly, into *trend + seasonality + remainder*:
+A way to say this is that the series decomposes, roughly, into *trend + seasonality + remainder*:

 $$y_t \;=\; T_t \;+\; S_t \;+\; R_t,$$